24sr-me/AzBCDR_Lab/README.md

 The built in Policy "Configure disaster recovery on virtual machines by enabling replication via Azure Site Recovery" is assigned on the production resource group and configured to enable replication for both deployed VMs to the second region.

-To facilitate remediation a system managed idenity is created and assigned owner to the two created resource groups.
+To facilitate remediation a system managed identity is created and assigned owner to the two created resource groups.

 ## Public IPs